Preparation Time 15 Minutes

 I hope you enjoy this cake as much as my friends and family have.

-If you make this, don’t forget to tag me on twitter as @veganalchemist1 or my facebook page https://www.facebook.com/thegfveganalchemist I love seeing your versions of the recipes.
-I would love to hear your comments too.
+If you like this recipe, don’t forget to tag me on Twitter as @veganalchemist1 or my Facebook page https://www.facebook.com/thegfveganalchemist Iwould love to see seeing your versions of the recipes from the blog.
+All your comments and suggestions are welcome.